Most U.S. local governments opt to join $26 bln opioid settlement

 By Nate Raymond

-BOSTON, Jan 26 (Reuters) - U.S. cities and counties have embraced a proposed settlement worth up to $26 billion resolving lawsuits alleging three large drug distributors and drugmaker Johnson & Johnson JNJ.N fueled the U.S. opioid epidemic, a lead negotiator of the deal said on Wednesday, increasing the odds that it will move forward.
+Jan 26 (Reuters) - U.S. cities and counties have embraced a proposed settlement worth up to $26 billion resolving lawsuits alleging three large drug distributors and drugmaker Johnson & Johnson JNJ.N fueled the U.S. opioid epidemic, lawyers behind the deal said on Wednesday, increasing the odds that it will move forward.

 About 90% of local governments nationwide that were eligible to participate in the settlement with McKesson Corp MCK.N, AmerisourceBergen Corp ABC.N, Cardinal Health Inc CAH.N and J&J had opted to do so by a Wednesday deadline, said Peter Mougey, a plaintiffs' lawyer involved in the negotiations.

-Those municipalities and counties are located in 45 states and several territories that had earlier agreed to settle with the distributors after the proposed settlement was announced in July.
+Those municipalities and counties are located in 45 states and several territories that had earlier agreed to settle with the three largest U.S. drug distributors after the proposed settlement was announced in July.

-Forty-four states have agreed to settle with J&J. New Hampshire settled with the distributors but opted to keep pursuing a multibillion-dollar lawsuit against J&J.
+Forty-four states will settle with J&J. New Hampshire settled with the distributors but is still suing J&J for billions of dollars.
+It is one of five states that declined to settle with all or some of the companies.

 "To get 6,000 cities and counties to agree on anything at the 90% level in 90 days is unprecedented," Mougey said.
 "It demonstrates the strength and power of this settlement."